nate-anderson/keybite/README.md

 ## What keybite will be
-- Concurrency safe (it currently isn't, there are race conditions everywhere)
+- Concurrency safe (it tries to be, but I'm not positive it is)